aqscithe/Latios-Framework-Add-Ons/AddOns/Anna/README.md

 At runtime, you can either directly modify the `RigidBody` values, or you can use the `AddImpulse` dynamic buffer.

-You can disable collision between pairs of entities by adding a `DynamicBuffer<CollisionExclusionPair>` buffer to any entities, including system entities.
-Neither order within a pair, or order amongst pairs matter (that is, it behaves in the way you would expect if you don’t overthink it).
+You can disable collision between pairs of entity queries by adding a `DynamicBuffer<CollisionExclusionPair>` buffer to any entity, including system entities.
+An exclusion will match independent of the ordering of entities found in a pair (that is, it behaves in the way you would expect if you don’t overthink it).

 ### Shockwave Integration